 Thin-bladed hoof shears seem to work the best.
 We like the “orange-handled trimmers” that can be purchased from caprine supply dealers such as Premier 1 supply.
 Thin-bladed garden trimmers also sometimes work, but thick-bladed or curved shears don’t work well.

 A hoof pick and rasp (or carpenter plane) are nice to have available for the job too (although not absolutely required).
-There are also electric hoof trimmers available that look something like a Dremel and basically sand the hoof down rather than trimming it off.
+There are also electric hoof trimmers available that look something like a Dremel and basically sand the hoof down rather than trim it off.

 How Often to Trim Goat Hooves